Pronoun: Antecedents

 Some other types, such as indefinite pronouns, are usually used without antecedents.
 Relative pronouns are used without antecedents in free relative clauses.
-Even third-person personal pronouns are sometimes used without antecedents ("unprecursed") – this applies to special uses such as dummy pronouns and generic they, as well as cases where the referent is implied by the context.
+Even third-person personal pronouns are sometimes used without antecedents ("unprecursed")—this applies to special uses such as dummy pronouns and generic they, as well as cases where the referent is implied by the context.

 English pronouns

+English pronouns have often traditionally been classified as different from nouns, but at least one modern grammar defines them as a subclass of nouns.

 English personal pronouns have a number of different syntactic contexts (Subject, Object, Possessive, Reflexive) and many features: